pontius-polite/pigment/README.md

 - inspiration
 - fun

-This app was built with vanilla javascript, html, and css - mainly as a challenge to myself.
+This app was built with vanilla javascript, html, and css, without any 3rd party dependencies - mainly as a challenge to myself.
-No other 3rd party modules.
 Transpiling with Babel, bundling with Webpack.

-# Features
+## Features
 - simple interface for in-browser drawing
 - intuitive menu system
 - performance options, including dynamic particle removal to prevent stuttering